adityatrips/esp8266-adafruit-smart-home/README.md

 - EasyEDA (for schematic diagram)
 - AdafruitIO (for MQTT server)
 - Thonny/uPyCraft (for editing code on the micro-controller)
+- IFTTT (for interaction between the MQTT server and Google assistant)

 ## Globals